Skip to main content

 Before starting:

-• Aerospike client port (3000) must be accessible from the host running the Collector
+• The Aerospike client port (3000) must be reachable from the host running the Collector.

 What You'll Monitor